RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 ---
-Title: Migrate data to new subscriptions
+Title: Migrate data to new subscription
 linkTitle: Migrate databases
 description: Shows two ways to migrate data to a database in a new subscription.
 weight: 75